Print & Packaging

 • Overcoming printing challenges (temperature, pressure, wastage);

-• The trialing of new techniques to improve printing quality;
+• The trialling of new techniques to improve printing quality;

 • Improving print efficiencies on colouring, printing trials;